-As part of the annual popular State of Inbound survey, Hubspot’s Joe Chernov says “there is no inbound without content.
+As part of the annual popular State of Inbound survey, HubSpot’s Joe Chernov says “there is no inbound without content.
 Content is inbound’s lifeblood.”
-In a recent Hubspot post, it can be deduced that most marketers believe that content marketing is a subset of inbound marketing – meaning that while content is integral to an inbound approach, the entire initiative should be a “superset,” inclusive of content assets, but not too dependant or limited to them.
+In a recent HubSpot post, it can be deduced that most marketers believe that content marketing is a subset of inbound marketing – meaning that while content is integral to an inbound approach, the entire initiative should be a “superset,” inclusive of content assets, but not too dependent or limited to them.

 Cost vs Company Size

 The overall cost of your inbound marketing efforts are going to be dependent on how much more business you intent on generating via use of inbound practices, coupled with the amount of funds you’re able to allocate, with a percentage of your total marketing budget.

 A yearly budget for inbound should be categorized by the size of the business and its yearly revenues, as well as its willingness to embrace high and/or low aggression campaigns.
 Cost related to company size will always fluctuate, but as a general rule: